(Editor's note: This post was originally published on Feb. 3, 2017. It has been updated re-published for the 2018 Super Bowl.)

 Who doesn't love mini hot dogs wrapped in fluffy crescent rolls?
 There's a reason these little piggies make an appearance at many parties, Super Bowl or otherwise.
 They go well with English-style IPAs, which have a more rounded flavor profile between hops and malt than their American counter parts.
 It's more subdued than the hoppy American IPA, but helps balance the puffy pastry and savory sausage.

 It's pretty easy to make pigs in a blanket – just wrap mini sausages/hot dogs in crescent roll pastry and bake until golden brown.
 Boom: Easy snack to pair with your Super Bowl beer.

 Chili --> porter

-A big bowl of chili on a cold Sunday in February will last you all game (especially if you filled up on all these delicious apps before the opening kickoff!)
+A big bowl of chili on a cold Sunday in February will last you all game (especially if you filled up on all these delicious apps before kickoff!)
 Chili goes well with a porter, a heavy-bodied beer with a roasted character to round out the smoky dish.
 To that end you'll want to go for a rich chili (especially one that calls for smoked paprika):

 Chocolate cheesecake --> stout